 The State of Nebraska does allow the use of force for the purpose of self-defense.
 However, such force may only be exercised upon the belief such force is “immediately necessary for the purpose of protecting [oneself] against the use of unlawful force by such other person on the present occasion.”

 2. When, if ever, am I allowed to use deadly force to protect myself?

-Nebraska does allow the use of deadly force as a means of self-defense, but only if you believe such force is “necessary to protect [oneself] against death, serious bodily harm, kidnapping or sexual intercourse compelled by force or threat.”
+Nebraska does allow the use of deadly force as a means of self-defense, but only if you believe such force is “necessary to protect [oneself] against death, serious bodily harm, or kidnapping.”

 3. Are there exceptions to the lawful use of force?

 Yes.
 Under certain circumstances you cannot use force to protect yourself, including: